 (E) Where a match has been postponed for any reason it is the responsibility of the home Club to notify the League, by text, to the League Secretary on 07778 780835.

 NOTE: This rule applies to match day postponements only.

 (A) Team rankings within the Competition will be decided by points with three points to be awarded for a win and one point for a drawn match.
 The teams gaining the highest number of points in their respective Divisions at the conclusion shall be adjudged the winners.
 Matches must not be played for double points.

 In circumstances where two or more teams are equal on points team rankings shall be determined by goal difference where the goals scored against by each team shall be deducted from the goals scored by that team and the largest positive difference shall be placed the highest.
 In the event of the goal difference being equal the highest placed team shall be the team which has scored the most goals.
 In the event that two or more teams have the same goal difference and have scored the same number of goals then the highest placed team shall be the team which has won the most matches.

 In the event of the two teams still being equal the team which has the better playing record against the other team in their head to head Competition matches during the Season will be the highest placed team.

 If the records of two or more teams are still equal and it is necessary for any reason to determine the position of each then the teams affected shall play a deciding match or matches as determined by the Management Committee.

-(B) Automatic promotion and relegation shall be applied for the first two and last two teams in each Division except as provided for hereunder, subject to the provisions of Rule 2(B).
+(B) Automatic promotion shall be applied for the first 2 teams and automatic relegation shall be applied for the last 2 teams in each Division except as provided for hereunder, subject to the provisions of Rule 2(B).